Help others achieve their healthcare goals

 The massage program continues to offer enhancements in class scheduling and delivery format.
 Eight of the core massage program classes are delivered online or in a hybrid delivery format.
 Hybrid courses have the lecture portion of class delivered online and the laboratory portion delivered face-to-face in our dedicated lab.
 Check with a program advisor for information on all courses offered throughout the year and to discuss the online learning experience.

-For the past five years, 92.4% of Whatcom's massage practitioner graduates passed the Massage & Bodywork Licensing Examination (MBLEx) on their first attempt, compared to 86% in the state and 75% nationally.
+For the past five years, 92.4% of Whatcom's massage therapist graduates passed the Massage & Bodywork Licensing Examination (MBLEx) on their first attempt, compared to 86% in the state and 75% nationally.
 Congratulations to our graduates and faculty!
 Passing the exam is essential for licensed practice of massage in the state of Washington.

 What types/techniques of massage does the massage practitioner program include?